ImperialCollegeLondon/pnextract/src/include/README.md

 -------

-[timing.h] Implements the following classes:
+[profilers.h] Experimental - implements the following classes:

  - Timer : records execution of different parts of the code using tic() and toc() members. `_tic_` and `_tac_` convenience macros assume a